CPaul33/WSNet/README.md

-# ⚡Wide and Deep Learning for Infrared Small Target Detection⚡
+# ⚡A Wide & Shallow Network Tailored for Infrared Small Target Detection⚡

 ## Abstract
-Recent advancements in infrared small target detection (IRSTD) have predominantly relied on increasing computational resources and memory, posing significant challenges for real-world, large-scale deployment.
-To overcome these challenges, we propose WDNet, a lightweight IRSTD model that strikes an optimal balance between network's width and depth, effectively enhancing detection performance while minimizing computational cost and resource consumption.
-Unlike traditional model structure design strategies, WDNet introduces a Width Extension Module (WEM), which enhances the model's feature representation capability by expanding the network’s width in a structured manner, rather than simply increasing the network's depth.
-Additionally, we customize a Channel-Spatial Hybrid Attention (CSHA) module that enables the model to filter out noisy, irrelevant information while focusing on important features.
-To the best of our knowledge, WDNet is the most lightweight model in the field of IRSTD, with only 0.054M parameters—over a hundred times smaller than the SOTA models—and just 1.050G FLOPs.
-Extensive experiments conducted on multiple datasets demonstrate that our approach not only matches but often exceeds the performance of the SOTA models.
-Moreover, WDNet's inference speed is several times faster than the previous best model, making it a real-time detector suitable for embedded applications.
-This efficiency, combined with high detection performance, makes WDNet a compelling solution for practical, large-scale IRSTD deployment in real-world scenarios.
+Designing a lightweight yet competitive model is always a challenging problem across the entire computer vision community—Infrared Small Target Detection (IRSTD) is no exception.
+Our proposed model, WSNet, is specifically designed to address this challenge.
+Rather than relying on deeper architectures or elaborate fusion mechanisms, WSNet achieves competitive performance while dramatically reducing both computational overhead and memory consumption.
+The core innovation of WSNet lies in its highly efficient network architecture and the Width Extension Module (WEM), which systematically expands the network’s width to enhance feature representation—providing a more effective and lightweight alternative to simply increasing network depth.
+Furthermore, we introduce a Channel-Spatial Hybrid Attention (CSHA) module, which effectively suppresses irrelevant noise and highlights salient features crucial for small target detection.
+To the best of our knowledge, WSNet is the most lightweight model currently available in the IRSTD domain, with only 0.054M parameters—hundreds of times fewer than state-of-the-art models—and a computational cost of just 1.050G FLOPs.
+Extensive experiments across multiple benchmark datasets demonstrate that WSNet not only matches the performance of leading methods but also achieves significantly faster inference speed, making it a viable real-time solution for embedded and resource-constrained applications.

 ## Contributions
-* We introduce WDNet, an extremely lightweight IRSTD model, with only 0.054M parameters and 1.050G FLOPs.
-WDNet is significantly smaller than existing SOTA models, offering a dramatic reduction in computational cost.
+* Our WSNet demonstrates that detecting infrared small targets does not require a very deep network architecture.
+With only 0.054M parameters and 1.050G FLOPs, WSNet stands out as the most lightweight model in the field of IRSTD.
-* We propose a Width Extension Module (WEM) to expand the model’s width, enhancing feature representation capabilities through different receptive field size.
+* We propose a Width Extension Module (WEM) to enhance feature representation capabilities by expanding the model’s width.
 * We present a Channel-Spatial Hybrid Attention (CSHA) module that enables the model to focus on useful details and filter out irrelevant noise, improving detection performance.
-* Extensive experiments on multiple datasets, such as SIRST, NUDT-SIRST, and IRSTD-1K, demonstrate that WDNet not only matches but often surpasses the performance of existing SOTA models.
-Furthermore, WDNet’s inference time is among the fastest, making it suitable for real-time detection and large-scale deployment in real-world IRSTD applications.
+* Extensive experiments on multiple benchmark datasets, including SIRST, NUDT-SIRST, and IRSTD-1K, demonstrate that WSNet achieves performance comparable to existing SOTA models, while offering significantly faster inference speed.
+Moreover, WSNet can be deployed directly on resource-constrained devices such as CPUs, where it still supports real-time detection—making it highly suitable for real-time applications and large-scale deployment in practical IRSTD scenarios.

 ## Datasets
 We used the SIRST, NUDT-SIRST, IRSTD-1K for both training and test.